usedToBeTomas/teredoFix/README.md

 - Search cmd on windows bar > open cmd > write ipconfig and hit enter > look for Predefined Gateway and Ipv4 address, save them for later
 - Open web browser paste Predefined Gateway ip (ex.
 192.168.1.1 or 192.168.0.1 etc...) on the top search bar and hit enter
 - Access your wifi router using username and password (they usually are on the bottom of the wifi router), (the password is not the same that you use to connect to your wifi)
-- Search for Port mapping > create a new rule that redirects traffic from your interface (static ip address) from the port 52586 to your computer (paste Ipv4 address here) on the same port
+- Search for Port mapping > create a new rule
+                            Under Traffic comming from:
+                                  You set up your interface (If you can choose between interfaces choose the one that has your public ip address in it (ussualy set by                                     default), if you don't know your public ip address search on google "what's my ip").
+                                  If it asks any host = set yes If it ask any port = set no, than specify port 52586 Under Traffic directed to:
+                                  Host name = select your computer if there is a list of all conected devices Host ip = paste Ipv4 you saved previously Port = Same port, 52586
+                            APPLY ALL MODIFICATIONS
 - Wait 5 to 10 minutes
 - Reboot your computer
 - Open settings > games > xbox networking > wait -> it will still say teredo unable to qualify >